-- Consider non-pharmacologic modalities for pain management to prevent co-prescribing opioids with CNS-active medications, especially benzodiazepines, nonbenzodiazepine sedative hypnotics, (Z-drugs), skeletal muscle relaxants and gabapentinoids.
-See page 24 for non-pharmacologic chronic pain management. - If opioids are determined to be necessary, perform a targeted medication review for benzodiazepines, Z-drugs, skeletal muscle relaxants, and gabapentinoids.
+- Consider non-pharmacologic modalities for pain management to prevent co-prescribing opioids with CNS-active medications, especially benzodiazepines, benzodiazepine receptor agonists (BZRAs), skeletal muscle relaxants and gabapentinoids.
+See page XX for non-pharmacologic chronic pain management. - If opioids are determined to be necessary, perform a targeted medication review for benzodiazepines, BZRAs, skeletal muscle relaxants, and gabapentinoids.
 Identify reason for use and determine whether medication(s) are still needed.
-Taper other medications, if possible, prior to prescribing opioids to limit exposure to co-prescribing with multiple CNS-active medications.
-If available, use a collaborative team-based approach. - If a CNS-active drug is prescribed by another provider, consult with that provider to develop a coordinated care plan. - If benzodiazepines are prescribed by a provider who is not a behavioral health specialist, consult with a psychiatrist or psychiatric ARNP for alternatives.
+Taper other medications, if possible, prior to prescribing opioids to limit exposure to co-prescribing.
+If available, use a collaborative team-based approach. - If a CNS-active drug is prescribed by another provider, consult with that provider to develop a coordinated care plan. - If benzodiazepines are prescribed by a provider who is not a behavioral health specialist, consult with a psychiatrist or psychiatric ARNP. - Although a combination of opioids and gabapentinoids is not recommended in older adults, guidelines make exceptions for co-prescribing when transitioning from opioid therapy to gabapentinoids or when using gabapentinoids to reduce opioid dose.
+Carefully monitor patient for potential harmful side effects.

-- Avoid combining opioids with gabapentinoids.
-Exceptions are when transitioning from opioid therapy to gabapentin or pregabalin, or when using gabapentinoids to reduce opioid dose, although caution should be used in all circumstances. - Educate patients and caregivers on the risk of opioids in combination with benzodiazepines, Zdrugs, skeletal muscle relaxants, and gabapentinoids, including instructions to be vigilant for adverse drug effects (e.g. falls, driving impairment, sedation).
+- Educate patients and caregivers on the risk of opioids in combination with benzodiazepines, BZRAs, skeletal muscle relaxants, and gabapentinoids, including instructions to be vigilant for adverse drug effects (e.g. falls, driving impairment, sedation).
 Use teach-back methods to ask that adverse drug effects be reported to the prescriber. - Deprescribe CNS-active drug combinations, whenever possible.
-See page 30 for tapering and deprescribing.
-Deprescribing is defined as 'the process of withdrawal of an inappropriate medication, supervised by a health care professional with the goal of managing polypharmacy and improving outcomes.'
+See page XXX for tapering and deprescribing.

-Patients Already Using Long-term Opioids with Other CNS-Active Drugs
+Patients Already Using Long-term Opioids with Other CNS-active Drugs

 - Re-evaluate chronic pain care plan with patient and their family, if available, at a frequency based on risk assessment (e.g., at least quarterly for high risk, biannually for moderate and annually for low risk) and look for opportunities to deprescribe targeted CNS-active drug combinations. - For qualifying Medicare patients, encourage participation in a Medication Therapy Management Program, thereby ensuring access to annual Comprehensive Medication Review and quarterly Targeted Medication Reviews, as indicated. - Monitor for adverse effects from opioids and other CNS-active medications.
-When an adverse effect is identified, re-evaluate risks vs potential benefits and the chronic pain care plan. - Optimize non-pharmacologic modalities for pain management with the patient, especially prior to deprescribing CNS-active drugs. - Educate older patients and caregivers on the risk of opioids in combination with benzodiazepines, Z-drugs, skeletal muscle relaxants and gabapentinoids.
+When an adverse effect is identified, re-evaluate risks vs potential benefits and the chronic pain care plan. - Review non-pharmacologic modalities for pain management with the patient, especially prior to deprescribing CNS-active drugs. - Educate older patients and caregivers on the risk of opioids in combination with benzodiazepines, BZRAs, skeletal muscle relaxants and gabapentinoids.
 Provider, patient and/or caregiver should participate in shared decision-making to minimize risk of drug-related adverse outcomes.